Novecento99/Holophonor/README.md

-## What is LiuMotion?
+## What is Holophonor?

-LiuMotion is a framework that allows you to create real-time visualizations that respond based on the data it receives.
+Holophonor is a framework that allows you to create real-time visualizations that respond based on the data it receives.
 The framework is based on the use of neural networks wrapped by the class LiuNet.

 Specifically, I've tested it with a BigGAN model by Google Deepmind and a model trained by myself, fed by data from a microphone, but it can be easily adapted to other models and data sources.
 Here is a list of all available subjects: [list](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a)